-7 Troubleshooting
+7. Troubleshooting

-7.1 Transmitter Setup
+7.1.
+Transmitter Setup

-If you have trouble getting your Transmitter connected to the SetraEdge, there are several items to check:
+If you have trouble getting your Transmitter connected to Setra EDGE (Setra CEMSTM Connect) or Setra CEMSTM Diligence, there are several items to check:

-- 1. Ensure that you have a WPA (PSK) WiFi Network to use.
+- 1. Ensure that you have a WPA (PSK) Wi-Fi Network to use.
 This usually just requires a Password to gain access. - 2.
-Ensure that you are using the right WiFi Password. - 3.
-Consult your IT to ensure that they are aware of the transmitters need to connect to the network. - a.
+Ensure that you are using the right Wi-Fi Password. - Consult your IT to ensure that they are aware of the transmitters need to connect to the network.
 They might have a requirement for a MAC Address Whitelist.
-In AP mode the Transmitter displays the MAC Address.
+In AP mode the Transmitter displays the MAC Address. - 4.
+If all else fails, contact Setra CEMS support team at SetraCEMS@setra.com.